Skip to content

 As you roam around Gibside, you'll witness this artificial imitation of nature, using colour, light and shape.
 Meandering paths of dark foliage open to reveal spectacular vista views, and architecture is highlighted by amphitheatres which surprise the wanderer on their journey.

-An autumn display of produce at Gibside | © National Trust Images/Rebecca Hughes
+Seedlings growing in the greenhouses at Gibside | © National Trust Images/Rebecca Hughes

-What is growing in autumn?
+What is growing in spring?

 Landscape garden tours